 The workflow that you are going to use will vary based on whether the person is already on your premises or not.
 It will also focus a lot on fixing communication gaps so as to allow the new joiner to feel comfortable with the process.

 Pre- Employment Employee Onboarding Process Flow

-Offer letter and additional documents – The next step is to quickly release the offer letter so that the employee can make up his or her mind.
-It should also include all additional documents such as NDA, bond, policy documents to be signed if they choose to accept.
+The next step is to quickly release the offer letter so that the employee can make up his or her mind.
+It should also include all additional documents such as NDA, bond, and policy documents to be signed if they choose to accept.

 Post-Employment Employee Onboarding Process Flow

-Getting documents signed – Once the employee reaches your office venue, they are expected to sign a bunch of documents and paperwork including agreements, the offer letter.
+Once the employee reaches your office venue, they are expected to sign a bunch of documents and paperwork including agreements, and the offer letter.
 The HR will guide them, and this process will also include digitally signing multiple forms.

 Reinventing the Process of Onboarding